Irish Desserts like Cream Cheese Pie Recipe & Others

-Delicious Irish desserts are a fundament part in the Irish cuisine just as in most countries.
+I learned how to make delicious Irish desserts because they are a fundamental part of the Irish cuisine just as in most countries.
 Desserts and other dishes are made with the many great products grown and produced in the country.
 Because of the large production of beer, whiskey and liqueurs in Ireland, these products are commonly used in the cooking of desserts and other dishes.
 These alcohols helped to preserve desserts like unbaked fruit cake before ovens were added to the kitchens for baking.

 Ireland has grown a variety of apples for thousands of years and is known for having a rich tradition in orchard growing.
-It is obvious to see why so many so many of the Irish dessert recipes would be made with apples; these would be dumplings, cakes, crumble and many more.
+It is obvious to see why so many have learned how to make the Irish desserts with apples.
+These recipes would be dumplings, cakes, crumble and many more.
 In some of these similar recipes, you might find being made with pears, strawberries, cherries, rhubarb or other locally grown fruits.

 Don’t think the massively grown Irish potatoes are left only to stew entrees, side dishes, or Irish appetizer recipes.
-This popular is found in many other recipes like Irish desserts.
+This popular vegetable is found in many other recipes as I found when I learned how to make Irish desserts.
 Potatoes are commonly found in candy; mashed potatoes make a delicious moist center for chocolate dipped candy.
 You will find either grated or mashed potatoes in recipes for sweet breads, cookies, cakes and other Irish desserts.

 We do not want to overlook the other locally produced products which offer flavor and texture to Irish desserts.
 The Irish butter is like none other; the flavor of this butter adds great flavor when cooking or baking cookies and cakes.
 Fresh milks and creams help to whip up the Irish potato recipes; the heavy whipping cream adds to hundreds of dessert recipes.